 Recruiting Director Salary

 Recruiting Directors in the United States can expect to earn a very generous salary, with average salaries (in the ballpark of $93K) surpassing six figures annually.
 Total cash incomes of Recruiting Directors run from $58K to $161K, depending on bonuses that can occasionally exceed $31K, profit sharing that reaches $64K, and some commissions of nearly $78K.
 Geography is the biggest factor affecting pay for this group, followed by years of experience.
 Women Recruiting Directors who took the survey just slightly outnumber men.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
 The majority of Recruiting Directors claim high levels of job satisfaction.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Recruiting Director